 How to find housing in Stockholm

-Here you will find information how to arrange housing when studying at Stockholm University.
-At the moment Stockholm University do not provide housing for international students except exchange students and students who receive scholarship via Stockholm University Scholarship Scheme.
+Here you will find information on how to arrange housing when studying at Stockholm University.
+At the moment Stockholm University does not provide housing for international students, except exchange students and students who receive scholarship via Stockholm University Scholarship Scheme.
 The Housing Office manages a limited number of rooms in Stockholm.
 Unfortunately, due to the high demand and shortage of accommodation in Stockholm, we cannot guarantee accommodation for every exchange student.

 When finding accommodation on your own, it is important to start well in advance.
 It has proved quite difficult to find student housing in Stockholm, especially in the beginning of the semester when the Swedish students are also looking for accommodation.
 On the web site you can get a short review of different student accommodation agencies in Stockholm and learn a bit about their supply.

 Below are websites with advertisements that we recommend.
 You may have to pay a small fee to be able to access the information.

 Here are some other websites with advertisements.
 They are similar to Craig’s list so remember to be careful with making any money transfers before you’re sure you have the room and can trust the landlord.

 The following website gives you a list of hostels and hotels in Stockholm: www.hostels.com/sweden.
 Staying at a hostel should only be considered a short term solution (since it is a pricy one) while trying to find long term accommodation.

 If you prefer to stay in a private home you can try couch surfing: www.couchsurfing.org.